ftso-express/fdc-client/Arhitecture.md

 The bitVote for the round is build when queried.

 The Merkle Tree can only be build after the consensus bitVote is computed and all the chosen requests are confirmed.

+# Logic

+FTSO protocol works cyclically in epochs.
+Logic of the FDC client is aligned with these epochs and works in the folowing way:

+-   Before the start of each epoch, the Signing Policy containing information about all the data providers is updated on chain.
+FDC client obtains the signing policy through the _collector_ fetching info from the C-chain indexer's database.
+The _manager_ saves the policy for future use.
+-   During the epoch, users submit attestation requests on chain, which are then obtained by the _collector_ fetching info from the C-chain indexer's database.
+The _manager_ creates a struct _round_ and saves the attestation requests in it.
+It puts the attestations in queues and tries to confirm the attestation requests for which it has a verifier.
+-   After the attestation collection period, the FDC client gets a request on the _server_ from the Flare System Client to provide confirmations of the attestation requests.
+    The FDC client provides a bit vector indicating which attestations can be confirmed.
+    It returns the bit vector to the Flare System Client which puts it on chain.
+-   The FDC client obtains all the bit votes submitted by data providers by the _collector_ fetching info from the C-chain indexer's database.
+The _manager_ saves the bit vectors in a _round_.
+Furthermore, it calculate the consensus bit vote, i.e. the indicator which attestations can be confirmed by the majority of data providers.
+If there are some attestations in the consensus that a provider did not confirm, it tries to do it again.
+-   The FDC client gets a request on the _server_ from the Flare System Client to provide a commit of the confirmed attestations.
+The Flare System Client publishes the commit on chain.
+-   The FDC client gets a request on the _server_ from the Flare System Client to provide a reveal of the confirmed attestations.
+The Flare System Client signs and publishes the reveal on chain.